reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Against NTT.md

 ### Absurdity Response

 Respond by claiming that all single axiom moral systems are absurd.
+The reason for the absurdity is that people have conflicting moral judgments and intuitions.
+So absurdity cannot be evidence against a moral system because it is a trait of all moral systems.
 If they revert to polyaxiomatic system, see below.

 ## Polyaxiomatic Response